 How much does it cost to buy a home in Canada?

-British Columbia and Ontario have the highest house prices in Canada, especially in urban centres such as Vancouver and Toronto, where average prices are $1,295,266 and $1,153,269, respectively.
+There are huge differences in house prices depending on the area of Canada you are looking in.
+British Columbia and Ontario have the highest house prices in Canada, especially in urban centres such as Vancouver and Toronto.
 The lowest house prices can be found in Saskatchewan, Manitoba, Prince Edward Island, and Nova Scotia.

 How many Canadians have mortgages?